Analysis | Fantasy Football 2020 beginner’s guide: The best draft picks for Rounds 1-3

 RB/WR/WR

-Go with Mixon, Drake or Jacobs early to get at least one running back, and then focus on wideouts.
-DeAndre Hopkins is not as attractive after his trade to Arizona but he will still be in an up-tempo offense where play volume could help make up for a dip in target share.
+Go with Edwards-Helaire, Cook, Henry, Mixon, Drake, Jacobs or Miles Sanders early to get at least one running back, then focus on wideouts.
+DeAndre Hopkins is not as attractive after his trade to Arizona, but he will still be in an up-tempo offense where play volume could help make up for a dip in target share.

 2019 Arizona Cardinals